-Within three years of EPA designations, all states must submit revisions to their state implementation plans to show they have the basic air quality management program components in place to implement a new or revised NAAQS, as specified in Clean Air Act section 110.
-These plans are often called "infrastructure SIPs”. (see CAA Section 110(a)(1), 42 USC § 7410(a)(1)).
+Within three years of EPA designations, all states must submit revisions to their state implementation plans to show they have the basic air quality management program components in place to implement a new or revised standard, as specified in Clean Air Act section 110.
+These plans are often called infrastructure State Implementation Plans. (see CAA Section 110(a)(1), 42 USC § 7410(a)(1)).

-Within three years of area designations, states are required to submit nonattainment area SIPs to EPA for any criteria pollutant for which the standard is not met.
-Each nonattainment area SIP must outline the strategies and emissions control measures that show how the area will improve air quality and meet the NAAQS. (see CAA Section 172, 42 USC § 7502.)
+Within three years of area designations, states are required to submit nonattainment area State Implementation Plans to EPA for any criteria pollutant for which the standard is not met.
+Each nonattainment area State Implementation Plan must outline the strategies and emissions control measures that show how the area will improve air quality and meet the standards. (see CAA Section 172, 42 USC § 7502.)

-Table 1 displays EPA actions with regard to area designations for the revised NO2, SO2 and Pb NAAQS in Oregon:
+Table 1 displays EPA actions with regard to area designations for the revised nitrogen dioxide, sulfur dioxide and lead standards in Oregon:

-Air Quality Monitoring
+Air quality monitoring

-DEQ conducts ambient air quality monitoring in accordance with 40 CFR 58.10, which requires state and local air quality agencies to develop an annual ambient air quality monitoring network plan for submittal to EPA by July 1st of each year.
-The DEQ ambient air quality monitoring network is designed in response to EPA’s National Monitoring Strategy to meet the five basic monitoring objectives specified by federal regulations:
+DEQ monitors ambient air quality in accordance with 40 CFR 58.10, which requires state and local air quality agencies to develop an annual ambient air quality monitoring network plan for submittal to EPA by July 1 of each year.
+DEQ’s ambient air quality monitoring network is designed in response to EPA’s National Monitoring Strategy to meet the five basic monitoring objectives specified by federal regulations:

 To determine highest concentrations expected to occur in the area covered by the network;